 There are two compressor stations located on the PCA; one at Coomandook, in South Australia and the other at Miakite, in Victoria.

 The 18″ diameter WUGS Lateral is part of the PCA pipeline and connects to the Iona Gas Plant and Otway Gas Production Facility.

 Port Campbell to Iona Pipeline (PCI)

 The Victorian DTS is owned and maintained by APA Group and operated by Australian Energy Market Operator (AEMO).
-The PCI connects to the PCA via the Langley connection point, which is just north of the Minerva Gas Plant.
+The PCI connects to the PCA via the Langley connection point, which is just north of the Athena Gas Plant.